Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Introduction

 \subsection{Conditional Wave Function}

 Consider a composite quantum system consisting of two subsystems, system 1 and system 2, with associated Hilbert spaces $\Hilbert_1$ and $\Hilbert_2$.
 Suppose that the system is in a pure state $\psi \in \Hilbert_{\total} = \Hilbert_1 \otimes \Hilbert_2$.
 We ask what might be meant by the wave function of system 1.
-An answer is provided by the notion of \emph{conditional wave function}, defined as follows \cite{Gold1}:\footnote{This definition is inspired by Bohmian mechanics, a formulation of quantum mechanics with particle trajectories, where the (non-normalized) conditional wave function $\psi_1$ of system 1 is defined as \cite{DGZ}
+An answer is provided by the notion of conditional wave function, defined as follows \cite{GN99,Gold1}:\footnote{This definition is inspired by Bohmian mechanics, a formulation of quantum mechanics with particle trajectories, where the (non-normalized) conditional wave function $\psi_1$ of system 1 is defined by \cite{DGZ}

-for $x$ in the configuration space of system 1, with $Y$ the actual configuration of system 2.} Let $b=\{b_j\}$ be an orthonormal basis of $\Hilbert_2$.
+for $x$ in the configuration space of system 1, with $Y$ the actual configuration of system 2.
+If system 2 contains particles with spin, then the configuration basis is not a basis of $\Hilbert_2$, and we may either choose a basis of spin space or trace out the spin indices; see \cite{PT13} for a discussion of the latter choice.} Let $b=\{b_j\}$ be an orthonormal basis of $\Hilbert_2$.
 For each choice of $j$, the partial inner product $\scp{b_j} {\psi}$, taken in $\Hilbert_2$, is a vector belonging to $\Hilbert_1$.
 Regarding $j$ as random (and therefore writing $J$), we are led to consider the random vector $\psi_1\in \Hilbert_1$ given by

 where $b_J$ is a random element of the basis $\{b_j\}$, chosen with the quantum distribution

 We refer to $\psi_1$ as the conditional wave function of system 1.\footnote{The conditional wave function can be regarded as a precise version of the ``collapsed'' wave function in the standard quantum formalism: Suppose that system 1 has interacted with system 2, and their joint wave function, as produced by the appropriate Schr\"odinger evolution, is now \be \sum_j c_j \psi_j^{(1)} \otimes \psi_j^{(2)}\,, \ee where the $c_j$ are complex coefficients and all $\psi$s are normalized.
 If system 2 is a macroscopic system and the $\psi_j^{(2)}$s are macroscopically different states then in the standard formalism one regards $j$ as random with distribution $|c_j|^2$, and says accordingly that system 1 can be attributed the ``collapsed'' wave function $\psi_j^{(1)}$ with probability $|c_j|^2$.
 The conditional wave function of system 1, according to the above definition in the case that the $\psi_j^{(2)}$s are among the $\{b_j\}$, is indeed $\psi_j^{(1)}$ with probability $|c_j|^2$.}